Cosmological-Billiards Groups and self-adjoint BKL Transfer Operators: Concluding remarks

 \section{Concluding remarks}

 The aim of this investiagtion has been to define periodic phenomena for Cosmologial Billiards in $4=3+1$ spacetime dimensions.
-In particular, quantum BKL maps and the semiclassical BKL maps have eigenvalues which define the sign acquired by the wavefunctions for cosmological billairds, whose parity is defined by the corresponding periodicity phenomena.\\ The paper is organized as follows.\\ In the Introduction (\ref{section1}), Cosmological Billiards are introduced.\\ In Section \ref{section2}, the Billiard Modular Group is defined.\\ The Big Billiard Group is defined in Section \ref{section3}, and the Small Billiard in Section \ref{section4}, for which the differences with the Billiard Modular Group are outlined in Section \ref{section5} as those characterizing the symmetries of the solutions to the Einstein field equations.\\ For this billiard groups, the language code is stated, and periodic orbits are spelled out and analyzed.\\ The sign acquired by the Maass wavefunctions under the quantum BKL maps \ref{ruelle2} characterizes the Selberg trace formula for Cosmological Billiards, which also defines the energy-level densities according to the quantum BKL maps for periodic orbits, as analyzed in Scetion \ref{section6}.
-As analyzed in Section \ref{section6} and initially commented in Section \ref{section7}, the quantum BKL map operators are the same self-adjoint operator of the quantum BKL operators defined on the solution of the minisuperspace ruduction of the WDW equation for cosmological billiards.
-This result strictly applies to to the analysis of \cite{4b} and \cite{gr1956} and further specifies the analysis of \cite{ruelle2} and \cite{bogomolny1} for Cosmological Billiards,
+In particular, quantum BKL maps and the semiclassical BKL maps have eigenvalues which define the sign acquired by the wavefunctions for cosmological billairds, whose parity is defined by the corresponding periodicity phenomena.\\ The paper is organized as follows.\\ In the Introduction (\ref{section1}), Cosmological Billiards are introduced.\\ In Section \ref{section2}, the Billiard Modular Group is defined.\\ The Big Billiard Group is defined in Section \ref{section3}, for which the differences with the Billiard Modular Group are outlined in Section \ref{section5} as those characterizing the symmetries of the solutions to the Einstein field equations.\\ The mathematical tools propedeutical of the study of the Selberg trace formula of cosmological billiards are gathered in Section \ref{secmath}: For the cosmological billiards, the Selberg trace formula is assessed in Section \ref{section6}: for the pertinent billiard groups, the conjugacy subclasses are classified, and periodic orbits are therefore spelled out and analyzed.\\ The sign acquired by the Maass wavefunctions under the quantum BKL maps characterizes the Selberg trace formula for Cosmological Billiards, which also defines the energy-level densities according to the quantum BKL maps for periodic orbits.\\ The quantum BKL map operators are the same self-adjoint operator of the quantum BKL operators defined on the solution of the minisuperspace reduction of the WDW equation for cosmological billiards.
+This result strictly applies for the analysis of \cite{bogomolny1} for Cosmological Billiards.